R-Venz/CRUDsample/README.md

    - During installation, select **Desktop development with C++** and enable CLI and Class Designer options.

 2. **MySQL Installer**: [Download here](https://dev.mysql.com/downloads/installer/)
+   - When prompted, **choose the "Full" setup type** to ensure that MySQL Server, MySQL Workbench, and all required connectors are installed.
-   - Install MySQL Server, MySQL Workbench, and required connectors (MySQL Connector/C++ and MySQL Connector/NET).
+   - Make sure to install **MySQL Server**, **MySQL Workbench**, and the required connectors (MySQL Connector/C++ and MySQL Connector/NET).

 ### 2. Set Up the MySQL Database in MySQL Workbench
 1. **Open MySQL Workbench** and connect to your MySQL Server instance.